GeorgePaps/Blog/myBlog/content/posts/posts/favBooks.md

 19) 21 Lessons for the 21st Century - Yuval Noah Harari
 20) Sapiens: A Brief History of Humankind - Yuval Noah Harari
 21) Essentialism - Greg McKeown
-22) The art of the good life - Rolf Dobelli
+22) The Art of the Good Life - Rolf Dobelli
 23) The Pathless Path - Paul Millerd

 Fiction:

-1) The count of Monte Cristo - Alexandre Dumas
+1) The Count of Monte Cristo - Alexandre Dumas
-2) One hundred years of solitude - Gabriel Garcia Marquez
+2) One Hundred Years of Solitude - Gabriel Garcia Marquez
 3) Norwegian Wood - Haruki Murakami
 4) Laughable Loves - Milan Kundera
-5) Le Club des incorrigibles optimistes - Jean-Michel Guenassia
+5) Le Club des Incorrigibles Optimistes - Jean-Michel Guenassia
 6) The Unbearable Lightness of Being - Milan Kundera
 7) Love in the Time of Cholera - Gabriel Garcia Marquez
 8) 4 3 2 1 - Paul Auster